moiSentineL/ThoughtLogger/README.md

 ---
 ## AutoHotkey integration

 You can use [AutoHotkey](https://www.autohotkey.com/) to open your ThoughtLogger application with just a shortcut.
-Just get the **Run ThoughtLogger.ahk** file from the files and run the script.
+Just run the **Run ThoughtLogger.ahk** script from the files.

 By default, the shortcut is set to `Ctrl+Alt+T`.
 You can change it with yourself.
 Just go throught their [Documentation](https://www.autohotkey.com/docs/Program.htm)
 Note: AutoHotkey is needed to be installed for this.